CarineRey/caars/README.md

   * Path for a double-end RNA-seq run : Left fastq file path
   * Path for a double-end RNA-seq run : Right fastq file path
   * Strand and type of the RNA-seq run : F,R,RF,FR,US,UP
-  * Run trinity on data : Yes or No
+  * Run draft assembly on data : Yes or No
   * Path to a given trinity assembly : fasta file path
   * Run apytram on data : Yes or No